shikaan/shikaan.github.io/content/blog/cache-reading/index.md

 Until next time!

----
-<a id="note1" href="#note1ref">1</a>.
-Pretty much anywhere else in Italy people eat meat for Christmas.
+[^1]: Pretty much anywhere else in Italy people eat meat for Christmas.
 I am from a messed up place where eating a giant eel should symbolize victory of Good against the Evil in the shape of a snake...

-<a id="note2" href="#note2ref">2</a>.
-Unfortunately there no standard jargon here, so I had to make up these names.
+[^2]: Unfortunately there no standard jargon here, so I had to make up these names.
 If you have any suggestions to improve them, please tell me (:

-<a id="note3" href="#note3ref">3</a>.
-Knowing what is the right expiration date for every entry is something between wisdom and black magic.
+[^3]: Knowing what is the right expiration date for every entry is something between wisdom and black magic.
 Most likely a lot of errors and trials (or experience, if you wish) will guide in choosing the best TTL for your case